Over the previous decade, wind farms have become a significant source of carbon-free electricity.

 Our Pac-Van Louisiana branches helped in transporting 400 wind turbine blades by barge from New Orleans up the Mississippi River to Minnesota for a large wind farm that will be built in North Dakota over the next year.

 Each blade can measure over 190 feet long and requires specific handling and transport.
 The wind turbine blades were created abroad and transported to the United States via carrier ship.
-They will be housed at a terminal within the St. Bernard Port, Harbor & Terminal District and then will be loaded onto barges for transport up the Mississippi River.
+They will be housed at a terminal within the St. Bernard Port, Harbor & Terminal District, and then will be loaded onto barges for transport up the Mississippi River.

 Similar shipments have been transported by railcars and semi-trucks for inland moves across the United State.
 This form of transportation almost always has the potential for causing traffic delays and damage to the cargo.
-Using barges for most of the trip reduces or eliminates those impacts, offers significant transportation cost savings and avoids the task of meeting new, lower weight limitations on roads and bridges.
+Using barges for most of the trip reduces or eliminates those impacts, offers significant transportation cost savings, and avoids the task of meeting new, lower weight limitations on roads and bridges.

-The container project will provide a total of 75 specialty barges to be used in the transportation the equipment.
+The container project will provide a total of 75 specialty barges to be used in the transportation of the equipment.
 The barges are capable of transporting 6 turbines blades each.

 Pac-Van will provide a total of 92 20’ shipping containers to a logistics company to help support the structure that will be responsible for holding the turbines in place during transportation.
 Containers will be stacked one on top of another on each corner of the barge.
 They will act as a structural component while providing enough height to raise the turbines above the barge walls.